One-year Master’s Program at La Pietra

-With nine full-time faculty and a number of adjunct faculty, the Department of Italian Studies at New York University is one of the strongest in the country.
+With seventeen full-time faculty and a number of adjunct faculty, the Department of Italian Studies at New York University is one of the strongest in the country.
 It offers a wide range of courses in areas from Italian philology to the history of fascism, from the Sicilian school of poets in the 13th century to contemporary literature, art, politics and media.
-With its undergraduate major and minor in Italian as well as an MA and Ph.D., the department boasts a curriculum that attracts students from all over the world.
-Each semester, a visiting faculty member from the Department of Italian Studies directs the program at La Pietra, advising students on their masters’ theses and collaborating on the organization of the Graduate Studies, which draws scholars, curators, and artists from around the country to present talks and meet with students.
-The MA program is also served by a local Coordinator for Graduate Programs who facilitates access to local resources, including important libraries, museums, and archives, and provides additional academic advisement.
+With its undergraduate major and minor in Italian as well as an M.A. and Ph.D, the department boasts a curriculum that attracts students from all over the world.
+Each academic year, a visiting faculty member from the Department of Italian Studies directs the program at La Pietra, advising students on their masters’ theses and collaborating on the organization of the Graduate Studies Seminar, which draws scholars, curators, and artists from around the country to present talks and meet with students.
+The M.A. program is also served by a local Coordinator for Graduate Programs who facilitates access to local resources, including important libraries, museums, and archives, and provides additional academic advisement.

-MA students have a number of resources at Villa La Pietra at their disposal, including a spacious office on the third floor of the villa open seven days a week.
-Students have access to the Villa's gardens and grounds as well as the academic center at Villa Ulivi and standing invitations to Villa events.
+M.A. students have a number of resources at Villa La Pietra at their disposal, including a spacious office on the third floor of the villa open seven days a week.
+Students have access to the Villa’s gardens and grounds as well as the academic center at Villa Ulivi and standing invitations to all campus events.
 La Pietra also hosts a number of conferences and events throughout the year to which graduate students are welcome.
-Recent conferences include “Dante at La Pietra," "Art Historians at NYU: A Transatlantic Conversation," and "The Future of the Humanities."
-Recent MA graduates are now in PhD programs at the University of Cambridge, Stanford, Johns Hopkins, University of California at Berkeley, and NYU.
-Other students are working in areas of the arts, publishing, and teaching.
+Recent conferences include “Remembering Primo Levi,” “The Future of Humanities,” “Art Historians at NYU: A Transatlantic Conversation,” “Dante at La Pietra”.
+Recent M.A. graduates are now in Ph.D programs at the University of Cambridge, Stanford, Johns Hopkins, University of California at Berkeley, University of Michigan, and NYU.
+Other students are working in areas of the arts, tourism, publishing, and education.

 Please read here below if you would like to learn more about the program.
-You may also refer to the Student Handbook and/or contact the faculty and staff listed at the bottom of the page with specific questions.
+You may also refer to the Student Handbook (please see the link below) and/or contact the faculty and staff listed at the bottom of the page with specific questions.

 Originally a 14th-century villa, purchased by the Sassetti family and expanded into their grand “Palagio” in the 15th-century, Villa La Pietra has expanded over the centuries into a 57-acre estate that includes five separate buildings, many of them developed by the family of Sir Harold Acton, which owned the villa until Sir Harold’s death in 1994, when the estate was bequeathed to NYU.
 The university has created a campus on the site that hosts approximately 360 undergraduate students per semester during the academic year.